ricoThaka/ricothaka.github.io/civic01.md

 Im appealing to you for my bnadge and access to the NasaJPL facility back.
 Coral got removed and I want to be productive but it is hard to communicate via the JPL website bc i cant remember the internal links to fix things.
 We were bring poiosned and We fled and eventually when I was isolated i was tossed in mental hospital after mental hospital.
 I found this Archive while [torrenting](https://www.tixati.com/discover/) at [wholefoods alpahretta ](https://www.wholefoodsmarket.com/stores/avalon) I was detained there after this dude threatened me with a [Noose](https://en.wikipedia.org/wiki/Noose) Joke.

 My head is full of sores from the poisons the prostitution communiuty used to control people.
 I dont know what to do!
+There was some ransomeware attakc in Dekalb County that funneled all the girls my age here [California cities rattled by prostitution, human trafficking in broad daylight as cops pin blame on new law](https://www.foxnews.com/us/california-cities-rattled-prostitution-human-trafficking-broad-daylight-cops-pin-blame-new-law)

 ## CoronaVirus Movies